★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 • Third-party service capture post-warranty

-• Remote monitoring/standardization reduces service differentiation
+• Remote monitoring and standardization reduce service differentiation

 • Installed base declines if competitive displacement accelerates